Freshdesk vs Zoho Desk: A complete guide for 2026

 The bottom line on pricing

 Pro Tip: This is where the pricing model for a separate AI tool can be beneficial.
 Tools like eesel AI often have transparent, usage-based pricing instead of a per-agent fee.
-This model can be more cost-effective because you aren’t penalized for having a busy month or a large team.
+This model can be a cost-effective way to add advanced AI to your help desk without increasing your per-agent costs.

 Freshdesk vs Zoho Desk: Which tool is right for you?